English practice test with answers (B2)

-This full-length English B2 practice test provides a test structure, questions and tasks similar to the certificated TrackTest English exam.
+This full-length English B2 practice test (mock test) provides a test structure, questions, and tasks similar to the certificated TrackTest English exam.
 You can download the full test in a pdf file for free on the link below (no registration is needed).

 The TrackTest B2 English Sample Core Test contains three sections: